-At the time of her award, Jayda Pugliese was a fifth-grade science and math teacher, has made a big splash in her short time at Philadelphia's Andrew Jackson School.
-She consistently raises the bar for her students and uses technology to keep them fully engaged.
-More than 80% of Pugliese's students showed at least one year's growth in math skills during the teacher's first year at Andrew Jackson, and many of her students work above grade level due to her innovative interventions.
+At the time of her award, Jayda Pugliese was a fifth-grade science and math teacher in Philadelphia's Andrew Jackson School.
+She consistently raised the bar for her students and used technology to keep them fully engaged.
+More than 80% of Pugliese's students showed at least one year's growth in math skills, and many of her students worked above grade level due to her innovative interventions.

-Pugliese's STEAM-focused classroom is well-equipped.
+Pugliese's STEAM-focused classroom was well-equipped.
 Through DonorsChoose.org, a crowdfunding website where companies and individuals contribute funds to buy supplies for public schools, Pugliese ran successful campaigns that brought her students a 3D printer, microscopes, and "snap circuits" to study electricity.
-The fifth-graders use the 3D printer to design products, write business plans and present their ideas for their classroom "company."
+The fifth-graders used their 3D printer to design products, write business plans and present their ideas for their classroom "company."
 Pugliese wrote a successful application for a competitive grant for blended learning, a mix of online and face-to-face interaction.
-She will train and monitor the faculty at Andrew Jackson as the blended learning program is implemented.
+She trained and monitored the faculty at Andrew Jackson as the blended learning program is implemented.

 Pugliese has multiple certifications and has taught both regular and special education classes in Philadelphia.
-Before coming to Andrew Jackson, she served as a classroom teacher, technology director, and coordinator of the K-12 ESL and special education programs at ASPIRA Bilingual Charter School.
-She spent three years teaching seventh- and eighth-grade math and special education at Community Academy of Philadelphia Charter School.
+Before het time at Andrew Jackson, she served as a classroom teacher, technology director, and coordinator of the K-12 ESL and special education programs at ASPIRA Bilingual Charter School.
+She spent three years teaching seventh and eighth grade math and special education at Community Academy of Philadelphia Charter School.
 In high school, Pugliese, who is hearing-impaired, organized a sign language club at her school and tutored students at a local school for the deaf; as a teacher, she relates well to students with disabilities and teaches compassion and understanding to all her students.
 Pugliese grew up in south Philadelphia and is the first in her family to graduate from high school and earn a college degree.

-Pugliese earned a Bachelor of Arts in special education and elementary education and a master's in ESOL (English for Speakers of Other Languages) and literacy from Holy Family University; she expects to earn an Ed.D. in educational leadership and administration there in 2018.
+Pugliese earned a Bachelor of Arts in special education and elementary education and a master's in ESOL (English for Speakers of Other Languages) and literacy from Holy Family University; she expects to earn an Ed.D. in Educational Leadership and Administration there in 2019.
 Pugliese began teaching at Holy Family in 2016 as an adjunct instructor.

 "Prior to winning the Milken Educator Award, I was lost and unsure about how I could make a greater impact.
 I did not know where to..." (read more)